-Karen Seto is Associate Dean of Research and Professor of Geography and Urbanization at the Yale School of Forestry & Environmental Studies.
-Prior to joining Yale in 2008, she was faculty at Stanford University for eight years.
+Karen Seto is the Frederick C. Hixon Professor of Geography and Urbanization Science and Senior Associate Dean for Research at the Yale School of Forestry and Environmental Studies.
+Prior to joining Yale in 2008, she was on the faculty at Stanford University for eight years.
 She is an expert in urbanization and global change, urban mitigation of climate change, and satellite remote sensing.
-She has pioneered methods to reconstruct land-use dynamics with satellite data and has developed novel empirical methods to forecast the expansion of urban areas.
+She has pioneered methods to reconstruct urban land-use dynamics with satellite data and has developed novel empirical methods to forecast the expansion of urban areas.
 She has conducted urbanization research in China for twenty years and in India for ten.
-She was one of the two Coordinating Lead Authors for the urban mitigation chapter of Working Group III of the IPCC Fifth Assessment Report.
-She has served on many U.S. National Research Council Committees, including the current NRC Committee on Pathways to Urban Sustainability.
-She is a founder and co-chair of the international project on Urbanization and Global Environmental Change (UGEC), a core science project of the Future Earth initiative.
-She is Executive Producer of “10,000 Shovels: Rapid Urban Growth in China,” a documentary film that examines urban changes in China.
+She was one of the two Coordinating Lead Authors for the urban mitigation chapter of Working Group III of the IPCC Fifth Assessment Report and will serve again as Coordinating Lead Author for the urban mitigation chapter of Working Group III of the IPCC Sixth Assessment Report.
+She is a Fellow of the American Association for the Advancement of Science and an elected member of the U.S. National Academy of Sciences.